codio/knowledge/source/common/develop/ide/debugger/create-debug-target.rst

+.. _create-debug-target:

 Create and Manage Debugger Targets
 ==================================

 Before you can start debugging a project, you must first create your debug targets.
 Creating multiple targets allows you to:

 -  Quickly debug the same application with different command line arguments to test different scenarios.
 -  Debug more than one application.

 You manage your debug targets on the **Debugger Settings** page.